 Conditional cis privilege refers to the advantages transgender people receive if they are perceived to be cisgender, rather than trans.

-Transgender writer and activist Julia Serrano coined the term to replace the term, passing privilege.
+Transgender writer and activist Julia Serano coined this term to replace the term passing privilege.
 She argues that her term is more accurate because it notes that this privilege comes with a condition.
 If someone learns that an individual is in fact transgender, the privilege they received is usually revoked.

 More About Conditional Cis Privilege